 In 2022, we announced a joint venture with Orbia to create the largest PVDF capacity in North America, for a total investment of around \$850 million.
 The partnership brings together two strong, complementary leaders to create a locally produced, vertically integrated and competitive supply chain, with Orbia providing the key raw materials from which Solvay will produce the PVDF.
-This will enable us to produce suspension-grade PVDF for some of the leading battery makers in North America.
-We intend to use two production sites, one for raw materials and the other for finished products, which are both expected to be fully operational by 2026.
+This will enable us to produce suspension-grade PVDF for some of the leading battery makers in North America. and the other for finished products, which are both expected to be fully operational by 2026.
 The partnership is a significant milestone in our electrification strategy, enhancing our global leadership and contributing to the establishment of the battery supply chain infrastructure in the United States.